 The Treasury Pool contains assets with varying investment time horizons ranging from overnight to beyond five years.
-The Pool has been subdivided into four segments by time horizon in order to adopt appropriate investment policies for each segment.

-- 1. Daily Working Capital Segment This Segment includes the day-to-day operating funds.
-Investments with maturities of one year or less and high credit quality are appropriate in this Segment. - 1.5 Enhanced Cash This Segment includes assets that will flow in mid-August and January largely from tuition payments.
-The outflows will support payroll outflows and debt service in the requested outflows included in Appendix VII.
-We are expecting the external manager of these funds to invest these funds in assets that are low risk but can enhance the return over daily liquid investments and met the requested disbursements to the University. - 2.
-Contingency Segment (Near Cash) This segment includes assets that would be available if the amounts specified as Daily Working Capital and Enhanced Cash Segments prove to be insufficient.
-This Segment will be invested in limited maturity securities, from 1 to 3 years, enabling this Segment to provide an enhanced return relative to Segment 1 and 1.5, with only a small risk to principal.
-This segment may also contain a portion of intra-year portfolio growth from operations. - 3.
-Non-Recurring Segment This Segment includes the part of the Pool that is not expected to be spent within the near term.
-It exhibits characteristics of a longer-term investment horizon, and thus can be invested for higher return than the other segments because it is more capable of absorbing the short-term volatility that comes with higher return policies.
+1: Daily Working Capital - This Segment includes the day-to-day operating funds.
+Investments with maturities of one year or less and high credit quality are appropriate in this Segment.

+1.5: Enhanced Cash - This Segment includes asset flows that occur in mid-August and January largely from tuition payments that support payroll and debt service obligations as detailed in the draw schedule in Appendix VII.
+The expectation of the external manager of these funds is to invest in assets that are low risk but can enhance the return over daily liquid investments and meet the requested disbursements to the University.

+2: Contingency Segment - This Segment includes assets that would be available if the amounts specified in the Daily Working Capital and Enhanced Cash Segments prove to be insufficient.
+This Segment is invested in limited maturity securities, from 1 to 3 years, enabling this Segment to provide an enhanced return relative to Segment 1 and 1.5, with only a small risk to principal.

+3: Non-Recurring Segment - This Segment includes assets that are not expected to be spent within the near term.
+The Non-Recurring Segment is designed to achieve higher returns in the longer term while taking an appropriate level of risk.
+Segment 3 is capable of absorbing the short-term volatility that comes with higher return and risk strategies.